A Survey on Large Language Model-Based Game Agents: Gameplay Taxonomy for LLMGA Design

 The design of game agents is inseparable from the environments in which they operate: different genres foreground different capabilities, from fast perception–action cycles in action games to long-horizon planning in strategy games.
 A taxonomy that connects the properties of games with the demands they impose on agents is therefore valuable for this field.
 Here we adopt a challenge-centered game taxonomy: for each major category, we highlight the design challenge that most strongly drives LLMGA design.
 The genre axis itself draws on established categorizations, combining top-level groupings from SteamDB~\cite{steamdb2025} with the gameplay-oriented classification of Lee et al.~\cite{lee2014facet}.
 To make the taxonomy more coherent to covered studies, we exclude narrower genres such as driving/racing or fighting, and instead introduce sandbox as a category to capture open-ended and emergent play, with Minecraft as the canonical example.

 Building on this taxonomy, we sketch how different game genres map into distinct design challenges.
-Action games require low-latency control, where agents are challenged to reconcile the slow deliberation of language models with the frame-level demands of real-time play.
+Action games require low-latency response, where agents are challenged to reconcile the slow deliberation of language models with the frame-level demands of real-time play.
 Adventure games highlight stateful world modeling, where progress depends on maintaining coherent memories of evolving environments, quests, and object dependencies.
 Role-playing games raise the issue of role fidelity, in which agents are expected to sustain consistent personas and align dialogue and actions with character identity.
 Strategy games emphasize opponent-aware planning, where the key difficulty lies in anticipating and adjusting to adversaries’ potential intentions under imperfect information.
-Simulation games emphasize real-world fidelity, evaluating whether agents can display behavior that remains credible rather than drifting into unrealistic patterns.
+Simulation games emphasize dynamics fidelity, evaluating whether agents can exhibit behaviors that remain faithful to the governing simulation dynamics.
 Finally, sandbox games expose the challenge of open-ended goal progression, where agents are tasked with generating their own objectives, decomposing them hierarchically, and accumulating reusable skills to sustain long-term play.